 The CAMPEP-accredited Physics Residency Program in Radiation Oncology at Cleveland Clinic is a three-year training program.
-It was established in July 2009 under the direction of Dr. Ping Xia, who is Head of Medical Physics in the Department of Radiation Oncology.
-Dr. Allan Wilkinson is the Director of the Physics Residency Program.
+It was established in July 2009 under the direction of Ping Xia, PhD, Head of Medical Physics in the Department of Radiation Oncology.

 - Two years are dedicated to hands-on clinical physics training for physicists having a graduate degree.
 Didactic lectures and seminars are part of the program in order to provide additional teaching of clinical radiation oncology.